 To bridge that gap, Deerfield partners with leading academic research centers from across the country, providing critical funding and expertise to further sustain and accelerate the commercialization of discoveries toward meaningful societal impact by advancing cures for disease.

-Deerfield’s 14 partnerships include: Columbia University, Northwestern, Harvard, Vanderbilt, Johns Hopkins, Dana Farber, the Broad Institute, University of North Carolina-Chapel Hill, University of California-San Diego and the University of Illinois at Chicago; Deerfield also has a combined association with Rockefeller University, Cornell and Memorial Sloan Kettering Cancer Center through their joint discovery unit, the TDI; and, finally, Deerfield has a project specific collaboration with MD Anderson Cancer Center.
+Deerfield’s 16 academic partnerships, involving 18 institutions, include Boston Children’s Hospital, University of Michigan, Yeda Research and Development Co.
+Ltd., the commercial arm of the Weizmann Institute of Science; Duke University; Columbia University; Northwestern; Harvard; Vanderbilt; Johns Hopkins; Dana Farber; the Broad Institute; University of North Carolina-Chapel Hill; University of California-San Diego; and the University of Illinois at Chicago.
+Deerfield also has a combined association with Rockefeller University, Cornell, and Memorial Sloan Kettering Cancer Center through their joint discovery unit, the TDI.
+Finally, Deerfield has a project-specific collaboration with MD Anderson Cancer Center.